Periodic Testing Of Electrician's Safety Gloves Classes 00, 0, 1, 2, 3 and 4

 3 - Field inspection and stock

-Do not mix the periodic inspection with the inspection before each use.
-Together with the periodic inspection, it is strongly recommended and consists of a visual inspection of the gloves is carried out before each use.
-It is important to store the gloves in their UV resistant plastic bag and keep gloves away from light, heat and ozone.
+Do not confuse the periodic inspection with the inspection before each use.
+Together with the periodic inspection, it is strongly recommended that a visual inspection of the gloves is carried out before each use.
+It is important to store the gloves in their UV-Resistant polythene bag and keep the gloves away from light, heat, and ozone.
 Ideally, the user should use our pneumatic tester to inflate the gloves for a good visual inspection and keep the gloves in our polypropylene store box for both transportation and storage.

 4 - Special properties

 Gloves that pass the special properties (acid, oïl, ozone, very low temperature) are not resistant to chemicals.
-This is a to guarantee electrical protection in case of accidental contacts.
-After completing the electrical job, it is recommended to replace the contaminanted gloves.
-Most of our gloves are RC (maximum), 00 and 0 are AZC (no resistance to oïl); Class 0 RC is available on demand.
+The test is to guarantee electrical protection in case of accidental contacts.
+After completing the electrical work, it is recommended to replace the contaminated gloves.
+Most of our gloves are RC (maximum), 00, and 0 are AZC (no resistance to oil); Class 0 RC is available on demand.

 We offer the periodic dielectric inspection service.

-- On receipt of your order onto our premises, the gloves and sleeves are documented and then washed and dried.
+- On receipt of your gloves to our premises, the gloves and sleeves are documented and then washed and dried.

 - They are then visually inspected by our technicians, using inflation equipment.

-- Documentation accompanies the gloves and sleeves through all stages of testing and any failures are recorded and then destroyed.
+- Documentation accompanies the gloves and sleeves through all stages of testing and any failures are recorded.
+Any glove that fails will be destroyed.
 If the customer wishes, failures can be replaced with new items from our stocks.